Why Democrats Should Care About The Special Election In South Carolina Too

 Before Mulvaney unseated veteran Democrat John Spratt in the tea party wave of 2010, the 5th District had been in Democratic hands since the end of Reconstruction.

 Mulvaney, a hard-line fiscal conservative, quickly developed strong support there, cruising to re-election in 2016 by a margin of more than 20 percentage points.
-Likewise, President Donald Trump defeated former Secretary of State Hillary Clinton by some 17 points in the district in November, according to official data collected by Daily Kos and shared with HuffPost.
+Likewise, President Donald Trump defeated former Secretary of State Hillary Clinton by 18.5 points in the district in November, according to official data collected by Daily Kos.

 However, a special election, where turnout is typically much lower is “a completely different beast,” according to Robertson.